wolfSSL/wolfssl/IDE/WORKBENCH/README.md

     dropdown.
 Choose the corresponding kernel image, typically called project/default/VxWorks.
 Select simnetd from the dropdown and enter 192.168.200.1 as the IP address.
-To connect to the server running on the VxWorks Simulator, enter these commands into the host terminal any directory (for Ubuntu 14.04):
+To connect to the server running on the VxWorks Simulator, enter these commands into the host terminal from any directory (for Ubuntu 14.04):

         sudo openvpn --mktun --dev tap0